juansebas257/JBER_test/README.md

 # JBER Projects Application Test

 welcome to the JBER Projects Application Test
-It is composed of 3 exercise to probe PHP, redis, javascript, HTML and CSS
+It is composed of 3 exercises to probe PHP, redis, javascript, HTML and CSS

 ## snapshots